 - Look up!
 You don’t want to miss the “ghosts” of a few of the 432 workers as they build the bridge.

 - And of course….the views from the walkways 43 m above the Thames where you can also look down through a glass floor!

 Plan Your Visit

-- Basic Admission fees are £9.00 for adults, £3.90 for children 5-15, £6.30 for students with ID and seniors (over 60).
+- Basic Admission fees are £9.80 for adults, £4.20 for children 5-15, £6.80 for students with ID and seniors (over 60) but these prices are less if purchased in advance online.
 They also offer various family packages and joint admission tickets to the bridge and the Monument that can offer some savings over purchasing tickets individually.
 To view their packages visit here.
 We saved money on our admission using the “2 for 1 London” offer by Days Out Guide combined with our National Rail tickets.
-These are good through October 31, 2014 but check back on their site if you’re planning a visit after that time as they have had offers like this over the past couple of years I’ve been going to London.
+These are at various times of the year so best to check their site if you’re planning a visit to see if this offer is an option for you.
 The Tower Bridge Exhibition is also included with the London Pass as another money saving option.

 - Opening hours are 0930- 1700 from October through March, and 1000-1730 from April through September.
 They are closed December 24-26 and open from 1000 on January 1.

 - For bridge lift times please visit here.
 Ships need to request lift times at least 24 hours in advance and there are already several lift times on the agenda through January 1.